PyMoDAQ/pymodaq_plugins_mock/README.rst

 Viewer1D
 ++++++++

-* Mock detector to test PyMoDAQ functionnalities",
+* Mock detector to test PyMoDAQ functionnalities
-* Mock detector to test pymodaq_spectro functionalities",
+* Mock detector to test pymodaq_spectro functionalities
-* TCP server to communicate with other DAQ_Viewer or third party applications"
+* TCP server to communicate with other DAQ_Viewer or third party applications

 Viewer2D
 ++++++++

-* Mock detector to test PyMoDAQ functionnalities", *TCP server to communicate with other DAQ_Viewer or third party applications
+* Mock detector to test PyMoDAQ functionnalities
+*TCP server to communicate with other DAQ_Viewer or third party applications

 ViewerND
 ++++++++

-* Mock actuator to test PyMoDAQ functionnalities"
+* Mock actuator to test PyMoDAQ functionnalities